Skip to the main content

 Additional information about dotted underlined words.

-Section I: Supplier Business Service Requirements
+Section I: Supplier Business Services Requirements

 A. Administration

-• Leadership doesn’t mean a formal group or committee; the supplier can meet this requirement in different ways.
-An owner can lead an owner-operated business, like a practitioner’s office.
+• Suppliers must must have 1 or more people performing leadership functions with the authority, responsibility, and accountability to direct the organization and its key activities and operations.
+Leadership doesn’t necessarily mean a formal group or committee; the supplier can meet this requirement in different ways.
+An owner can lead a business they operate, like a practitioner’s office.
 Suppliers may use any organizational structure, like a partnership, sole proprietorship, or corporation.
+Depending on the organization’s structure, leadership positions may include the owners, a governing body, the chief executive officer (CEO), and other people managing organizational services.

 • Tip:

-• Account for any Advance Beneficiary Notices of Non-coverage (ABNs) issued for upgrades
+• Account for any Advance Beneficiary Notices of Non-Coverage (ABNs) issued for upgrades

 • Develop a method for tracking actual revenues and expenses